MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/year-end-closing-procedures-for-the-canadian-payroll-module.md

 _Applies to:_ &nbsp; Microsoft Dynamics GP
 _Original KB number:_ &nbsp; 861806

-## 2020 payroll year-end update and 2021 payroll tax update
+## Canadian Payroll year-end update and payroll tax update

 This article discusses the payroll year-end update and the payroll tax update.
-When the payroll year-end update for the year 2020 and the payroll tax update for the year 2021 are released, you may download the file from Customersource.
-(See the links that are listed in the [Install the 2020 Canadian year-end update](#install-the-2020-canadian-year-end-update) section.)
-Until the payroll year-end update and the payroll tax update are released, use this article for information and for preparation purposes only.
+When the payroll year-end update and tax update are released for the year, you may [download the file to prepare for year-end](https://learn.microsoft.com/en-us/dynamics/s-e/gp/cagptuye2018_285).

 > [!NOTE]
 > Before you follow the instructions in this article, make sure that you have a complete backup copy of the database that you can restore if a problem occurs.